 Personal boundaries and bodies: unwanted touch

 Some autistic children don’t like physical contact, and that’s OK.
-It’s good if they have the ability to express it appropriately.
+It’s good if they can express this, so everyone understands and respects their boundaries.

 If you’re worried about offending family and friends, let them know that you’re teaching your child basic personal safety skills, including what to do about unwanted touch.